Rainy Day Adventures: 52 Museums to Visit in New Hampshire

 Celia Thaxter Museum: Stone Cottage, Star Island, Isles of Shoals.
 Memorabilia of the Isles of Shoals' poet and consummate gardener, including manuscripts and hand-painted china.
 Open 1-3 p.m. daily through labor day.
 Admission is free but it involves a ferry ride from Portsmouth to the island.

 American Independence Museum: 1 Governors Lane, Exeter (772-2622).
 Permanent collections include American furnishings, ceramics, silver, textiles and military ephemera.
 The museum was founded in 1991 to display rare Dunlap Broadside of the Declaration of Independence found on the property in 1985.
-Open Wednesday through Saturday, 10 a.m.- 4 p.m.
+Open May through November, Wednesday through Saturday, 10 a.m.- 4 p.m.
 Admission is $6 for adults, students, $3; children under six, free.
-Don't miss the American Independence Festival, July 16.
+Don't miss the American Independence Festival, July 18, 2015.

 - Did you know surplus World War II carrier pigeons provided communication about dinner guests between the Isles of Shoals and the mainland before telephone service arrived?